Get a quote

 Your tree falls on your fence

-If your tree is healthy but somehow falls on your fence and damages it, then your homeowners' policy likely covers the damage.
+If your tree is healthy but somehow falls on your fence and damages it, then your homeowners' policy likely covers the damage and possibly the cost of removing it.
 However, if your neglect or failure to maintain it causes your tree to fall, then your claim may be denied.

 Your neighbor’s tree falls on your fence